 If the Republican Party is not interested in preserving the country, then what good is the Republican Party?

-Means their reason for winning is not the same as ours, is it?
+It means their reason for winning is not the same as ours, is it?

-We all like that's what I've been saying.
+Well, that's what I've been saying.

-They're gonna be the genuine third party.
+They're going to be the genuine third party.

 We will be back after this.

-And back we are Rush Limboy here on the cutting edge of societal evolution, as always, having more fun than a human being should be allowed to have.
+And back we are, Rush Limboy, here on the cutting edge of societal evolution, as always, having more fun than a human being should be allowed to have.

-Now, some things are simply no brainers to me.
+Now, some things are simply no-brainers to me.

 We've been talking about this.

-If I'm deciding between a free market politician and one who believes in government command and control, it's a no brainer.
+If I'm deciding between a free market politician and one who believes in government command and control, it's a no-brainer.

-It's a no brainer.
+It's a no-brainer.

-You're not going to find a free market democrat these days, and in the past you might have been able to, but you're not going to find one today.
+And even in the past, you might have been able to, but you're not going to find one today.

 Well, here's a no-brainer when it comes to your car.

-If you're considering two different shops for maintenance, with all things being equal.
+If you're considering two different shops for maintenance, with all things being equal, one has BG services, free lifetime protection coverage, the other doesn't, there's no question it's not a brainer.

-BG, the best maintenance services for the entire drive line fuel injection cooling and power steering system, keeps them running like new.
+BG, the best maintenance services for the entire drive-line fuel injection, cooling, and power steering system, keeps them running like new.

 Best stuff there is.

-You can't get it, though.
+You can't get it, though, is by walking into a shop.

 It's so good, it can only be used by highly trained professionals.

-When it's time for your next service, ask your serviceman if they carry BG, and if they don't, go out somewhere, go to the website, and uh find a shop with BG Findashop.com.
+And if they don't, go out somewhere, go to the website, and find a shop with BGFindashop.com.

 Find the nearest maintenance shop that uses BG products.

-I've been listening to you since you had the uh show on when I was in middle school.
+I've been listening to you since you had the show on when I was in middle school.

 Truly a rush baby.